MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/add-application-portal-setup-sso.md

 To configure SSO, you need:

 - A Microsoft Entra user account.
 If you don't already have one, you can [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
-- One of the following roles: Global Administrator, Cloud Application Administrator, Application Administrator, or owner of the service principal.
+- One of the following roles: Cloud Application Administrator, Application Administrator, or owner of the service principal.
 - Completion of the steps in [Quickstart: Create and assign a user account](add-application-portal-assign-users.md).

 ## Enable single sign-on